Setting up Gradescope for an off-campus digital open book exam

-An online open book exam can be created by linking a Gradescope assignment to a Canvas assignment.
+An off-campus open book exam can be created by linking a Gradescope assignment to a Canvas LMS assignment.
 This guide outlines how to create a Gradescope assignment that presents exam questions to students and allows students to submit responses, within a controlled time period.

 Gather the exam information and content

 Before the open book exam is created online, you will need: